 However, some of the most famous are found in the Yucatan peninsula and are easily accessible from Cancun.
-This includes the infamous Chichen Itza, one of the ¨new¨ seven wonders of the world.
+This includes the infamous Chichen Itza, one of the “new” seven wonders of the world.

+You can travel from Cancun to Chichen Itza in just 2.5 hours and if you only have time to see one Mayan archaeological site during your Mexico trip, make it this one.
 No matter how many times you have seen the legendary Temple of Kukulkan photographed in travel literature and on social media, nothing compares to seeing it with your own eyes.

 The city was once home to over 35,000 people and dates back to around 400 AD.
 Nearby, you can also tie in a trip to Chichen Itza with a visit to the fascinating ruins of Ek Balam.

-The city was occupied for more than 1,000 years and thrived between 770 and 840AD.
-Today, although there are several structures and pyramids that you can explore, the piece de resistance of seeing the site is the 95-foot tall El Torre pyramid.
+Ek Balam was occupied for more than 1,000 years and thrived between 770 and 840 AD.
+Although there are several structures and pyramids that you can explore, the piece de resistance of seeing the site is the 95-foot-tall El Torre pyramid.

 Climbing to its peak offers incredible views over the jungle canopy.
 On a clear day, you can also see out to the ruins of Chichen Itza and Coba!

 Although there are historic villages close to Puerto Vallarta, there are no Aztec or Mayan ruins in the city’s immediate vicinity.

 Puerto Vallarta: Better for Nightlife